-- Individual involvement in academic, social and personal development.
+- Individual involvement in academic, social, and personal development

-- Holistic development.
+- Holistic development

-- Collaboration and teamwork.
+- Collaboration and teamwork

-- Creating a safe, constructive, and stimulating campus-wide environment.
+- Creating a safe, constructive, and stimulating campus-wide environment

-- Active and experimental learning.
+- Active and experimental learning

-- Integrity, empathy, and responsiveness.
+- Integrity, empathy, and responsiveness

-- Professional growth and development.
+- Professional growth and development

-- Community service.
+- Community service

 The FYE program hopes to add more campus-wide programs as well as work in partnership with other departments and campus organizations.
-We aim to develop more community-based opportunities for students to apply interdisciplinary course concepts.
-By offering more professional development opportunities in the future, we aspire to inspire faculty and staff to promote campus-wide learning.
+The program aims to develop more community-based opportunities for students to apply interdisciplinary course concepts.
+By offering more professional development opportunities in the future, FYE aspires to inspire faculty and staff to promote campus-wide learning.